| Copyright | (c) 2015-2024 Rudy Matela |

 Returns a set of variables and a set of bindings describing how a function works.

-Some argument values are generalized to "_
+Some argument values are generalized to "_" when possible.

 If one of the function arguments is not used altogether, it is ommited in